-Once you have reviewed the information here, if you have not found the information on air fittings you would like, visit here and Ask A Compressed Fitting Question.
+Once you have reviewed the information here, if you have not found the information on air fittings you would like, visit here and ask question on the Fitting forum page.

 If a specific air fitting is manufactured to the NPT standard, it will have dimensional compatibility with other NPT threaded fittings of all other manufacturers.
 Which is another way to say that all NPT fittings are interconnectible.

 Visit your favorite hardware or plumbing store and ask for a 1/4" fitting.
 The fitting they will show you will likely be a 1/4" NPT.
 You will look at the diameter of the thread and say to yourself, this ain't no 1/4" fitting.
 It will be.
 The actual diameter of the 1/4" NPT thread will be just over 1/2".

 On this chart I have listed the NPT thread size first, and then what that thread size is in actual (decimal) inches, and then the closest common size fraction to that NPT size.

-Compare that result to the fractional sizes on the chart to help guide you to the right male NPT fitting size to use.
+Compare that result to the fractional sizes on the chart to help guide you to the right male-threaded NPT fitting size to use.

 You need to identify the...

-There are certainly much larger NPT sizes, though in my experience the above are the commonest fittings in industrial compressed air applications.
+There are certainly much larger NPT sizes.
+The sizes listed above are the commonest fittings in industrial compressed air applications.

-To aid in the thread sealing process, and to render the thread leak proof, it is common for folks to select Teflon tape as a sealing aid.
-They coat the male thread with the tape, thus allowing those male threads to turn deeper into the female boss than would be possible without the thread, and improving thread-to-thread penetration distance, and allowing tighter sealing.
+To aid in the thread penetration, and to help render the thread connection leak proof, it is common for folks to select Teflon tape as a sealing aid.
+They coat the male thread with the tape, allowing those male threads to turn deeper into the female boss than would be possible without the thread, and improving thread-to-thread penetration distance and the resulting tighter sealing.

 Wind the Teflon tape onto the male threads against the thread, so when the fitting is threaded into the port, the Teflon tape would tend to tighten on the threads rather than loosen.

-Like the Teflon tape, this sealing compound allows the NPT threads to seat further into the boss allowing greater thread-to-thread contact, filling micro-voids and unevenness in the threads and improving sealing.
+Like the Teflon tape, this sealing compound allows the NPT threads to seat further into the boss thread, allowing greater thread-to-thread contact inside, and filling micro-voids and unevenness in the threads to improve the seal.
 This is a nice feature of modern air fittings, and is both readily available and well accepted.

 To make orientation of the air line easier, modern elbows are swivel type.
-After the thread is screwed tight into the port, the air line connection can be rotated to allow plumbing the air line in the most convenient direction.
+After the thread is screwed tight into the port, the air line connection can be rotated to allow the air line to align in the most convenient direction.

-If the elbow fitting is to be swiveling continuously, by a reciprocating part or some such on the machine, then you need to install a rotary union , NOT a swivel fitting.
+If the elbow fitting is to be swiveling continuously, by a reciprocating part or some such on a machine, install a purpose-designed rotary union , NOT the swivel elbow fitting.

-Rotary unions are commonly used on index tables, where there is continuous rotary movement of the fitting elbow.If you need to connect an air line to or from a moving component, make sure you select a Rotary Union of quality, on with ball bearings in their construction to allow easy, continuous rotation, one that has the proper seals necessary to ensure reliable, often high speed, continuous rotation without fitting failure or air leaks.
+I recommend you select a quality built Rotary Union, one with ball bearings in their construction to allow easy, continuous rotation, one that has the proper seals necessary to ensure reliable, often high speed, continuous rotation without fitting failure or air leaks.